top of page

 2022

-HSP (CUNY) 35: Santa Cruz, California (online conference)
+HSP (CUNY) 35: Santa Cruz, California (online conference).

 Niki Koesterich & Aya Meltzer-Asscher (2022).
 Early resumptive pronouns in Hebrew: Acceptability and production preferences. (link @ 62:43)